ashanbrown/forbidigo/README.md

      cf.Dump() // -> github.com/davecgh/go-spew/spew.ConfigState.Dump

-To distinguish such patterns from traditional regular expression patterns, the encoding must start with a `{`.
+To distinguish such patterns from traditional regular expression patterns, the encoding must start with a `{` or contain line breaks.
 When using just JSON encoding, backslashes must get quoted inside strings.
 When using YAML, this isn't necessary.
 The following pattern strings are equivalent:

     {Match: "type", Pattern: "^fmt\\.Println$"}